-Many of us are familiar with the importance of Voice of Customer (VOC).
-Thanks to process improvement methods like Six Sigma that emphasise a lot on VOC.
-VOC helps in understanding what’s important to customers.
+Many of us are familiar with the importance of Voice of the Customer (VOC).
+Thanks to process improvement methods like Six Sigma that emphasise VOC.
+Voice of the Customers helps in understanding what’s important to customers.
 And helps in aligning services and process outcomes to those expectations.

 But how do we get VONC, when these people are not using our products and services?
 Here are some ideas –

 - Interacting directly with non-customers (I used to do this without disclosing my identity at competitor service centers, sales outlets, etc.)

 - Survey of non-customers, usually engaging a professional and independent survey agency

 - Feedback from customer who are leaving the current services / products (some sort of exit feedback)

 - Interactions with distributors, retailers, and sales agents (preferably collecting quantitative data along with qualitative information)

 - Social media and Big data (including information collected from various internal and external data sources)

 - Market and usage information from public domains